Sam Salter: Beginnings, LaFace Records and It's On Tonight

 Growing up as the second of seven children, Salter sang gospel music at Faithful Church of God in Christ in Los Angeles and won several local talent shows, with his vocal style that was influenced by Marvin Gaye and Stevie Wonder.
 In 1997, after his demo tape found its way into the hands of L.A.
-Reid of LaFace Records, he signed him to the label quickly and Salter began to work on his debut album with Kenneth "Babyface" Edmonds.
+Reid of LaFace Records, Reid signed Salter to the label quickly and Salter began to work on his debut album with Kenneth "Babyface" Edmonds.
 He ended up working with Tricky Stewart and Laney Stewart who produced the majority of the album, as well as Tony Rich, Robin Thicke and Gordon Chambers.
-The set's first single "After 12, Before 6" was released in early 1997 and became a Top 20 R&B hit, while a remixed version of the song received popular airplay on radio and BET.
+The set's first single, "After 12, Before 6", was released in early 1997 and became a Top 20 R&B hit, while a remixed version of the song received popular airplay on radio and BET.
 His debut album It's On Tonight was released on September 23, 1997, and garnered positive reviews.
 The following year, he appeared on the NFL Jams compilation with the track "Call Me" featuring Tamar Braxton, Scott Galbraith and Nicci Gilbert.
 Additionally, a second single from his album, the ballad "There You Are" was released and hit the Top 40 on R&B. Around this time, he continued to work on his songwriting, with songs for 98 Degrees, Aaron Skyy, and Kandi Burruss' solo debut.
 His debut yielded one more single, the title track in 1998.